 “Other types of treatments that aim to smooth skin and reduce wrinkles, such as injectable Botox and wrinkle fillers, do work well and are very reasonable products.
-But the results probably last a much shorter time,” Reece says.
+But the results probably last a much shorter time,” says Dr. Billue.

-However, Reece cautions people from having too high of expectations from any treatment aimed at smoothing or repairing damaged skin.
-“These laser treatments will deliver improvement, but they may not deliver perfection,” he says.
+However, she cautions people from having too high of expectations from any treatment aimed at smoothing or repairing damaged skin.
+“These laser treatments will deliver improvement, but they may not deliver perfection,” she says.

 Deeper Treatment Without Surgery

 Compared to dermabrasion (a surgical procedure involving the use of a local anesthetic and an abrasive device to damage affected skin in a controlled manner), Sciton® laser treatments are nonsurgical, extremely safe, and have shorter recovery times.
 The Iowa Clinic offers this technology for: